the-moisrex/webpp/docs/core.md

 # Core specifications

+## Protocols
+Protocols are usually a way of communication between the high level application layer, and the low level transmission layers.

+Protocols:

+- Can depend on another protocols.

+Examples of protocols:

+- **HTTP**
+- **HTTPS**
+- **WebRTC**
+- **FTP**

-## Server
+## HTTP Protocol
-Server is an `Interface Abstracter` meaning it can hold:

- - Two or more `Interface`s .
- - One `Application` or `Master Application`
+The rest of this article is about HTTP protocol.

-## Interfaces
+### Interfaces
-Interfaces are the part that have contact with the outside world.
+Interfaces are part of the HTTP protocol and they are the part that have contact with the outside world.

-Each interface implements an specific protocol.
+Each interface implements an specific communication protocol.
 Including:

  - CGI
  - FastCGI